PWSdelta/EMTEEGEE/claude/EMTEEGEE_Core_Review_System.md

 ## 1. System Overview

-MagicAI generates comprehensive card analyses using local Ollama models.
+EMTEEGEE generates comprehensive card analyses using local Ollama models.
 Each card gets 20 different analysis components, and the `fully_analyzed` flag is set to `True` only when all 20 components exist.

 **Key Concepts:**
 - **4 AI Models** - Different perspectives for different analysis types